YosysHQ/yosys/docs/source/getting_started/example_synth.rst

    The number before a command's output increments with each command run.
 Don't worry if your numbers don't match ours!
-The output you are seeing comes from the same script that was used to generate the images in this document, included in the source as ``fifo.ys``.
+The output you are seeing comes from the same script that was used to generate the images in this document, included in the source as :file:`fifo.ys`.
 There are extra commands being run which you don't see, but feel free to try them yourself, or play around with different commands.
 You can always start over with a clean slate by calling ``exit`` or hitting ``ctrl+c`` (i.e. SIGINT) and re-launching the Yosys